 Sumatran elephants are pretty adorable.
-Yet across Indonesia, they’re losing their forest homes to the unsustainable production of palm oil.
+Yet across the Indonesian island of Sumatra, they’re losing their forest homes to the unsustainable and illegal production of palm oil.

 Palm oil is used in about half of the products on supermarket shelves, but we’re largely unaware of its presence.
 That’s because it’s usually just one ingredient among many in processed foods.

 Americans consume the greatest amount of palm oil through instant noodles.
 These inexpensive and convenient meals are flash-fried in palm oil to make them crispy and dry.
 In fact, many instant noodle products are 20% palm oil by weight.

 Unfortunately, many of the top instant noodle brands in the US are made without certified sustainable palm oil.
 Using unsustainable palm oil puts elephants—and tigers, orangutans, rhinos and other wildlife—in danger.

 Even after forests are cleared to make room for palm plantations, elephants remain in these areas because it’s still their home territory, leading to increased incidents of human-wildlife conflict that can result in the retaliatory killing of elephants.